 To know your enemy is to become your enemy - Sun Tzu

-If you’re serious about dropping cigarettes, the first thing you need to do is put them to their rightful place.
+If you’re serious about quitting cigarettes, the first thing you need to do is put them to their rightful place.
 Give them the respect they deserve.

 Staring at the pictures of the black lungs due to the detrimental effects of tobacco is not enough.
 As is not reading: “Smoking can cause heart disease.” on your tobacco package.